ahmedthebest31/Paste-it/README.md

 A program that pastes the contents of the clipboard in protected fields as keystrokes.

-## Purpose
+## Purpose:
 Sometimes, pasting the clipboard content isn't possible due to various reasons such as:

-1. System password fields on OSX
+- System password fields on OSX.
-2. Using a virtual machine where the clipboard isn't shared
+- Using a virtual machine where the clipboard isn't shared.
-3. Remote Desktop where the clipboard doesn't work in password fields
+- Remote Desktop where the clipboard doesn't work in password fields.
-4. Connected via RDP with disabled clipboard sharing and local drives
+- Connected via RDP with disabled clipboard sharing and local drives.
-5. I primarily use it for VNC sessions and when dealing with VMs through my host computer.
+-  VNC sessions and when dealing with VMs through  a host computer.

 ## Usage
   just  Focus to the target window.
 Press `Ctrl + Shift + V`.
 Your clipboard contents should be typed as keystrokes onto the selected window.

+## download
+you can download it for  any platform in the ["releases section"](https://github.com/ahmedthebest31/Paste-it/releases).

 ## Windows
 The Windows version is written in AutoHotKey and can be run by downloading the "Paste-it.exe" file.
 Access it from the tray icons and use the `Win + V` shortcut to type the clipboard text.

-To make it auto-start with Windows, place a shortcut in the startup folder (open the Run box and type "shell:startup").
+To make it auto-start with Windows, place a shortcut in the startup folder (open the Run box and type `shell:startup`).